You must be given a notice period before your employment ends.

 Payment in lieu of notice

-You must get all of the basic pay you would have received during the notice period.
+You get all of the basic pay you would’ve received during the notice period.
 You may get extras such as pension contributions or private health care insurance if they’re in your contract.